stashed/docs/docs/guides/latest/advanced-use-case/pause-backup.md

 ## Pause Scheduled Backup

-Now, we are going to pause the scheduled backup temporarily.
+Now, we are going to pause the scheduled backup without deleting respective `BackupConfiguration`.
 In order to do that, we have to set `spec.paused: true` in the respective `BackupConfiguration` crd.

 When we set `spec.paused: true`, the following things are going to happen: